digi-embedded/android-sample-spi/README.md

 Make sure the hardware is set up correctly:

 * The device is powered on.
-* The device is connected directly to the PC or to the Local Area Network (LAN) by the Ethernet cable.
+* The device is connected directly to the PC by the micro USB cable.
 * If RX and TX lines of the Development Board SPI socket are not shorted, an external SPI slave address must be connected to this socket.